pepcape/NPGR003-23/README.md

 ## C# source files in task directories
 Some directories contain support files from the teachers.
-The default version uses `.NET 7.0`, you can change it to `.NET 6.0` variant if necessary.
+The default version uses `.NET 7`, you can change it to `.NET 6` variant if necessary.
 But today (October 2023) `.NET 7` is reported to work well on Windows, Linux and macOS.

-We use `Visual Studio 2022`, the "Community" (free) version is good enough for all tasks.
+We use `Visual Studio 2022`, the [Community](https://visualstudio.microsoft.com/vs/community/) (free) version is good enough for all tasks.

 ## AI assistants
 The use of **AI assistants (based on Large Language Models)** is not prohibited,